 - 1. Client participation is documented by obtaining the signature of the client/parent/guardian on the "Client Plan Signature Form" or by electronic signature on the plan.
 The following signatures should be present on the "Client Plan Signature Form": - Client or Legal Responsible Party (if the client is under the age of 12 or is a conserved adult).
 A minor can legally sign their Plan if he/she is at least 12 years old.
 It is encouraged that a parent/legal responsible party, i.e., CFS worker, conservator, etc. signature be obtained whenever possible.
-(See also section 8.1, Minor Consent.) - Program staff member completing the Plan; - All BHRS county Client Plans must be authorized by program supervisor. - All contractor Client Plans must be authorized by county program supervisor or designated contractor supervisor. - A co-signature of a Licensed Practitioner of the Healing Arts (LPHA) is needed when the staff member completing the Client Plan is not licensed/registered/waived. - 2.
+(See also section 8.1, Minor Consent.) - Program staff member completing the Plan. - All BHRS county Client Plans must be authorized by program supervisor. - All contractor Client Plans must be authorized by county program supervisor or designated contractor supervisor. - The authorization signature will also act as a co-signature for staff that need co-signatures on documentation. - 2.
 If a client or parent/guardian refuses to sign or is unavailable to sign, the clinician completes the box on the client plan documenting the reason that the parent/guardian signature was not obtained in a timely manner.
 Continue to attempt to get a signature and document these attempts in progress notes.
-The following signature related activities should be documented. - Phone contact(s) or letters (keep a copy in the chart under correspondence") - Discussions between client/family and provider when the provider discusses the Client Plan goals over the phone and the parent/guardian accepts/agrees to the Client Plan goals. - When a copy of the Client Plan is mailed to parent/guardian for a signature along with any follow-up until the sign copy is received and filed. - 3.
+The following signature related activities should be documented. - Phone contact(s) or letters (keep a copy in the chart under correspondence) - Discussions between client/family and provider when the provider discusses the Client Plan goals over the phone and the parent/guardian accepts/agrees to the Client Plan goals. - When a copy of the Client Plan is mailed to parent/guardian for a signature along with any follow-up until the sign copy is received and filed. - 3.
 In addition to the client's signature as evidence of the client's participation on the Client Plan, the service provider should document and date that they offered of a copy of the Client Plan to the client/guardian.
 This field is required.